The Interview with Hair Stylist

 Long story short there are three main points that we need to remember about hair strength and health

-Firstly , we need to provide an appropriate and regular treatment for our hair.
-Don’t forget to comb them regularly , protect from sun and strong wind, don’t use tight elastic bands and you will be surprised how great your hair will be
+Firstly, we need to provide appropriate and regular treatment for our hair.
+Don’t forget to comb them regularly, protect them from the sun and strong wind, and don’t use tight elastic bands and you will be surprised how great your hair will be

-Secondly, remember that professional hair cosmetics is not just a marketing trick.
-Entire laboratories are working to produce more powerful products for our hair wellbeing.
-We can’t just use regular soap bar and expect that hair will look like on a magazine cover.
-Shampoo, conditioner, serum and heat protection is the minimal set of products, needed to support our curls
+Secondly, remember that professional hair cosmetics are not just a marketing trick.
+Entire laboratories are working to produce more powerful products for our hair’s well-being.
+We can’t just use a regular soap bar and expect that hair will look like on a magazine cover.
+Shampoo, conditioner, serum, and heat protection are the minimal set of products, needed to support our curls

-Thirdly, we often forget about influence of overall health condition on hair.
+Thirdly, we often forget about the influence of overall health conditions on hair.
 Hair is a part of our body.
 If something happens to our organism hair reacts immediately.
-It falls, becomes week and pale, ends start splitting.
-So, the better care you will take of your health, the more grateful hair will be to you
+It falls, becomes weak and pale ends start splitting.
+So, the better care you will take for your health, the more grateful hair will be to you.

 6. What is the toughest thing about working as a hairdresser?